- Accurate simulation of problems with wide range of capabilities for piles

 - The soil is specified in layers.
 Each layer is set to be drained (frictional) or undrained (cohesive) and appropriate strength parameters are specified.
 Maximum values can be set for ultimate soil/shaft friction stress and end bearing stress within each layer.

 - Settlement calculations can now be performed using t-z curves in addition to Mindlin method.

 - Pile can be used to evaluate settlements arising from staged loading using the t-z curves option.

 - The user has two choices for selecting datum - depth below ground level and elevation above Ordnance Datum.

 - Porewater pressures within the soil deposit can be set to hydrostatic or piezometric.

 - Pile capacities may be calculated for a range of pile lengths and a range of cross-section types, such as circular, square and H-section.
 The circular and square cross-sections may be hollow or solid, whereas the H-section is only solid.
 Under-reams or enlarged bases may be specified.

 - Pile settlements may be calculated for a range of pile lengths and a range of solid circular cross-sections without under-ream.

 - The text output contains the tabular representation of the above data together with the input data.
-The user also has the option of exporting these results in CSV format.
+The user also has the option of exporting these results in CSV format using pile design software.